 Tutorial

-Once integrated in your project, the Pytest::Pytest
+Once integrated into your project, the Pytest::Pytest

 target and the pytest_discover_tests()